 What you may know about AI is a small fraction of the knowledge that they have.
 They sell every day, and you purchase innovative technology only once in a while.
 They are bombarding business executives with claims like “you are already behind the curve if you haven’t started adopting AI.”

 As a challenge to that claim: Have you read about any AI failures?
-There are many, and while they often do not get the visibility they deserve, if you search for “AI fails,” you’ll find plenty of cautionary tales, such as these documented by CIO, Tech.co, and Forbes.
+There are many, and while they often do not get the visibility they deserve, if you search for “AI fails,” you’ll find plenty of cautionary tales, such as these documented by CIO and Tech.co.

 Learning happens from understanding both what has worked and what has not.
 That’s why many large corporations take a “fast follower” position regarding innovative technology.
 They closely watch early adopter competitors go first, then avoid their mistakes and replicate the things which worked well.
 This approach is excellent at risk management and maximizes investment returns.